FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What chemicals should we be testing for? (see Rule T3.CH.1)

-A: All treatment chemicals that are used within the supply – excluding sodium hypochlorite and chlorine dioxide that is generated on-site.
+A: You need to test for all treatment chemicals that are used within the supply excluding sodium hypochlorite and chlorine dioxide that is generated on-site.
+Monitoring related to sodium hypochlorite and chlorine dioxide generated on-site is still required under T3.CH.2 and T3.CH.3.

 Q: How do water suppliers demonstrate chemicals are “safe”?
 (See Rule T3.CH.1)